Seemingly clear starting positions

 Herculean task for Köhn and Zakaria

 After a lightning start in the first leg, the AS Monaco players must have begun to dream.
-And when Vitinha missed a penalty four minutes after going 2-0 up, the football gods seemed to have made up their minds.
+And when Vitinha missed a penalty four minutes after making it 2-0, the football gods seemed to have made up their minds.
 But things turned out differently.
 Désiré Doué, who came on for the injured Ousmane Dembélé, single-handedly turned the game around with two goals and an assist.
 Even Swiss goalkeeper Philipp Köhn and his compatriot Denis Zakaria in a Monegasque shirt could do nothing to change that.

 As in the previous year, the Parisians want to make a run at the play-offs and march through to the title.
 The signs are good that they will at least reach the next round.
 In the league, Luis Enrique's team have picked up 31 out of a possible 33 points in front of a home crowd.
 Monaco's last win in the capital dates back to February 2021.